-Fresh water is stored in a 6 gallon tank located under deck, directly aft of the rear fuel tank bulkhead.
-Access to the tank is achieved through the access hatch in the engine splash well.
+Fresh water is stored in a 6 gallon tank located under the console floor, directly below the console seat box.
+Access to the tank is achieved through a hatch inside the console.
 The tank features a fill line, vent line and supply line.
 These fittings should be checked annually.
 It is critical that only potable water be used in the tank.
 Failure to do so will require overhaul of the entire freshwater system.